kdeldycke/vat-rates/README.md

 Intepretation
 -------------

-Staring from this database, your next step is to intepret the data.
+Starting from this database, your next step is to intepret the data.

 By looking at the dates, you can compute if a rate is either current, historical or future.
 Beware, some rates changes in the middle of a month.
-That means your billing system should support application of several rates on a monthly invoice.
+That means on theory, your billing system should support pro-rata application of several rates on a monthly invoice.

 To choose the right rate, you then need to guess the location of your customer.
 I advise you to derive this data from the billing address, as it's the most